Howdy, a big welcome to my Click 4 Surveys review!

 The use of stock images seems to be a common tactic among scam artists online these days, so never trust everything you see.

-#4: On both the sales page and within the video, there are “too good to be true” testimonials from members giving the opportunity heaps of praise – like it’s the best thing since sliced bread.
+There are “too good to be true” testimonials from members giving the opportunity heaps of praise like it’s the best thing since sliced bread.

 When in actual fact, these folks are hired on Fiverr for their spokesperson services, and other faces also come across as stock photos.